Data Quality Metric Library

 Consequence of Poor Quality Data

-Impact on modelling outputs and forward works programming including analysis, annual achievement reporting and investment decision making.
+Poor capture of chipseal resurfacing renewals in RAMM can have an impact on modelling outputs and forward works programming including analysis, annual achievement reporting and investment decision making.

 Potential reason(s) for not being at the expected standard unique to this metric